csomgyula/co/paper.md

 * The original latency statistics considers processing times only that is: 1 second, 5 seconds, 3 seconds, 1 second.
 * However if requests arrive in an uncordinated way, then one must also add idle times to processing times.
 Hence we get 1 second, 5 seconds, 7 seconds, 7 seconds, which then yields a different latency statistics.

-###3.2 Formal problem statement
+### 2.2 Formal problem statement

-In order to expose the formal problem statement, lets introduce some definitions:
+Lets formalize the above observation:

+**4 Theorem: During high loads, total service time and active processing time starts to diverge due to non-zero idle times, with the assumption that requests arrive in an uncoordinated way.**

+, where:

-**2 Definition**:
+**3 Definition**:

 **(i) Active processing time per request** (or processing time in short) is the time while a request is actively processed (ie. it is not idle).